This article is regularly updated for accuracy and new platform features or changes.

 Like a hard seltzer, TikTok isn’t the place for every business.
 Plenty of people prefer beer, and that’s fine!
 You don’t have to switch to the trendy new drink just because everyone is talking about it.

 Get started on TikTok with these guides:

 How to Use TikTok for Business: A Beginner’s Guide (Looka)

 How to Get Started With TikTok: A Guide for Marketers (Social Media Examiner)

 Like people who are into sour ales or double-hopped IPAs, Reddit users have very specific tastes.
 It’s the niche of all niches, while still being a social site.
 You don’t wing it on Reddit – you need to have a plan that starts with knowing if you belong on Reddit.

-- There are over 430 million users on Reddit
+- There are over 48 million monthly active users on Reddit

 - Reddit is more popular with males than females